 The musical context: the modes and the gymel

 The medieval church specified 8 modes in which its music was to be composed, each employing a natural scale, i.e. no sharps or flats.
 The dorian mode, for example, ran from D to D, the phrgian mode from E to E, the mixolydian mode from G to G, and so on, all without accidentals.
-(The one exception was that of turning B to Bb when played or sung against an F to avoid this clashing tritone sound.)
+(The one exception was that of turning B to Bb when played or sung against an F to avoid this clashing tritone – though the tritone wasn’t universally avoided.)
 Edi, running from F to F with a fixed Bb, fits none of these ecclesiastical modes.
 Remarkably, it was not until 1547, two and a half centuries later, that Swiss music theorist, Heinrich Glarean (or Glareanus), gave theoretical validation to the mode in which Edi was written when he extended the 8 modes to 12.
 In his Dodecachordon, published in Basle, one of the 4 modes he added was ionian, running from C to C. A quick glance at the music below will show that Edi is in the ionian mode, transposed up a fourth, with a starting note and finalis of F. This mode suggests that, though the subject is religious, the context of Edi beo thu was not ecclesiastical, not intended to be sung in church.
 Whether the scribe of the manuscript was a monk at Llanthony Secunda Priory is a matter of debate, but there is no reason why a monk would not know a song that was to be sung outside of a monastic act of worship.

 Another example of a gymel is Nobilis humilis in the Codex Upsalensis, c.
 1280, a hymn to Saint Magnus written out by the monks of Saint Magnus Cathedral, Kirkwall, Orkney.
-The melodic movement will sound unfamiliar to modern ears, since it is in the lydian mode, beginning and ending on F. The harmony, however, is very modern-sounding, avoiding the crunchy dissonance so typical of movement in medieval harmony, relying instead on the continual sweetness of parallel thirds.
+The melodic movement will sound unfamiliar to modern ears, since it is in the lydian mode, beginning and ending on F. The polyphony, however, is very modern-sounding, avoiding the crunchy dissonance so typical of movement in medieval polyphony, relying instead on the continual sweetness of parallel thirds.

 Other than in the gymel, we don’t hear such use of thirds and sixths in harmony until the musical revolution of John Dunstaple in the 15th century, which ushered in the renaissance sound, the ‘English countenance’, a term coined in admiration by the French poet, Martin le Franc, in his Le Champion des Dames, 1440-42.
 The third, the sixth, and full triadic chords of root, third and fifth were the harmonic intervals so often used by John Dunstaple which, together with his throwing 4 voices wide apart in pitch for the first time, ushered in the early modern period in music, the beginning of the now familiar SATB (soprano, alto, tenor, bass).
-This is the reason the thirds of gymel harmony in Edi sound so sweet and modern.
+This is the reason the thirds of gymel harmony in Edi sound so modern.

 The historical context: Marian devotion in medieval England